- Why Research

 Indiana University School of Medicine

-A clinical trial is planned to test a dual targeted therapy that was very effective at killing tumors in laboratory models of triple negative breast cancer.
+- A clinical trial is planned to test a dual targeted therapy that was very effective in laboratory models of triple negative breast cancer.

 Triple negative breast cancer (TNBC) accounts for 15-20 percent of all breast cancer cases in the United States, and despite its lower incidence, contributes to a disproportionately higher rate of mortality compared to other breast cancer subtypes.
-Because these tumors lack the estrogen, progesterone, and HER2 receptors (“triple-negative”), successful treatments against these cellular targets are not effective in TNBC.
+Currently the standard treatment from TNBC is chemotherapy and many tumors will develop resistance to the common chemotherapy agents.

 Recent advances in understanding the genomics of TNBC have uncovered a survival pathway called PI3K that promotes TNBC growth and survival.
 This pathway is highly active in most TNBC tumors, yet targeted therapies do not always elicit a positive response.